 There is still a bit more to be done before the Ridge Race.
 A bit more trail work, a bit more supplies to gather, but I’m very much looking forward to it.
 I’m sure it’ll be a great one!

 Dawe is a half-year member of the Lakes Region Conservation Corps, serving with the Squam Lakes Association.
+Dawe has specialized in delivering awesome education programs while with the SLA!
 You can read more about Dawe here.

 September 22, 2019 Dani (Squam Lakes Association)